 - Participation in the Dadaab Mental Health Coordination group.
 With our unique expertise in mental health care for survivors of torture and war, we share our skills and network with other providers to improve care to torture and war trauma survivors and build awareness among other NGOs, including health, mental health, social service staff as well as teachers and other school staff.

-Ongoing insecurity in the camp is a concern, including the kidnapping of aid workers and attacks on refugee leaders and Kenyan security forces.
+Ongoing insecurity in the camp is a concern, including the kidnapping of aid workers and random attacks.
 We work closely with the UN refugee agency and conduct ongoing risk assessment for the protection of all our staff and the survivors we serve.

 Read this conversation that took place on CVT's Facebook page June 13, 2013 between Executive Director Curt Goering and International Services Clinical Advisory Paul Orieny.

-The project is funded by a grant from the U.S. State Department’s Bureau of Population, Refugees and Migration, the United National Voluntary Fund for Victims of Torture, Al Kanab, and the United Methodist Women International Ministries.
+The project is funded by a grant from the U.S. State Department’s Bureau of Population, Refugees and Migration, the United Nations Voluntary Fund for Victims of Torture, Al Kanab, and the United Methodist Women International Ministries.

 Photo top of page: Aerial of Dadaab town, Kenya near the Dadaab refugee complex.